 Artful Attention to Detail

-A beautiful garnish elevates a dish from something that is consumed to something that is experienced.
-Presentation helps you enjoy the dish before you open your mouth.
+A beautiful garnish brings a dish from plain to special, small additions and attention to details can make a meal a totally different experience, as presentation helps your guest enjoy the dish before taking the first bite.
 There is even a theory that the French can eat incredibly fattening foods and still maintain great health because of this deep delight they experience with the food.
 A sprig of thyme, a frosted lemon spiral, or a delicate mint leaf brings beauty to a dish and entertains all the senses.